About This Article

 We know that stress can have an adverse effect on the hypothalamus, the part of your brain that regulates hormones.
 The hypothalamus is a gland located in the brain that not only regulates a woman’s hormones — these are the hormones required to release your eggs — the hypothalamus gland also regulates a male’s testosterone levels.
 When a woman is stressed, particularly if she is suffering from prolonged stress, she could ovulate later than usual in her menstrual cycle, or not ovulate at all.
 This condition is known as Stress Induced Anovulation.

-While everyone reacts to stress in different ways, everyday stresses are considered quite normal and our bodies are used to these, which means it's highly unlikely your cycle will be affected by everyday stresses.
+While everyone reacts to stress in different ways, everyday stresses are considered quite normal and our bodies are used to these, which means it’s highly unlikely your cycle will be affected by everyday stresses.
 However, your cycle can be deeply affected by a traumatic event, thus interfering with fertility.
 Ovulation could even be delayed by a change in routine, like a business trip.
+According to NHS guidance on getting pregnant, understanding your cycle and recognising when you’re most fertile can significantly improve your chances of conception.

 What Is Your Body Telling You?